FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

 - Per-pattern self-CEst sum and percentage of total
 - Top-N functions matching each pattern, sorted by self-CEst
 - Whole-program category breakdown (memset, malloc, crypto, etc.)
+- A component breakdown listing the 9 raw counters CEst is built from (Ir, I1mr, D1mr, D1mw, ILmr, DLmr, DLmw, Bcm, Bim) plus CEst, for the run total, each pattern, and each category

 With two or more directories a comparison footer shows percentage change relative to the first directory (baseline).

+### JSON report (`--json`)

+`--json <file>` writes a structured report.
+Every counter is reported as `{ "number": <int>, "percent": <float> }`, where `percent` is the value's share of the run's grand total for that same counter (so `Ir.percent` is the share of total Ir, `D1mr.percent` the share of total D1mr, and so on).
+Per run it carries the total CEst, a flat top-N `functions` list (matching any requested pattern, or all functions if none were given), and the per-pattern and per-category subtotals; each `functions` / `patterns` / `categories` row carries CEst plus all 9 components.
+Multiple `-d` directories appear as elements of `runs`.
+The same structure backs the **Tables** and **JSON** views in the web UI.

 ## CEst formula